Binary formation through gas-assisted capture and the implications for stellar, planetary and compact-object evolution: Gas-assisted capture

 \subsection{Effects of a headwind}

 So far we have neglected the binary's center-of-mass motion through the gas.
 However, there might be a non-negligible headwind that could affect the capture and subsequent evolution.
-Here we briefly discuss this effect.
+We perform additional few-body simulations with a headwind, and discuss the results here.

 Figure~\ref{fig:headWindSup1} shows the effect of this motion on the threshold capture velocity.
 In the unfocused, supersonic regime it reduces the threshold.
 For large center-of-mass velocities, the reduction is significant.
 (It is up to a factor of $\sim$4 if the center-of-mass velocity is twice the relative velocity, though this precise reduction depends on the orientation of the headwind).
 However, for two equal mass objects with isotropic, Maxwellian velocities the center-of-mass velocity will be approximately half the relative velocity on average.
 In this case, the threshold is reduced by a factor of 0.68 on average.
 In the unfocused, subsonic regime the center-of-mass motion increases the threshold velocity and aids capture.